-Our founder, Peter Young, and his wife Rose believed in the importance of generosity towards others and their community.
-With gratitude as our fundamental motivation, the Peter Young Foundation, the Peterson Group Foundation and the Peterson team contribute to the well-being of our diverse community—for today, and the future.
+Our founder, Peter Yeung, and his wife Rose believed in the importance of generosity towards others and their community.
+With gratitude as our fundamental motivation, the Peter Yeung Foundation, the Peterson Group Foundation and the Peterson team contribute to the well-being of our diverse community—for today, and the future.

 We are committed to understanding the needs of our community, to raising awareness for important issues, and to supporting initiatives that make a meaningful difference.
 We encourage our team members to volunteer in their community, and support them with paid time off to do so.
 They also have the opportunity to give back to organizations that they have a personal connection to through our employee-directed giving program, where we make a financial donation on their behalf.